madtank/ToolboxAI/README.md

 These tools enhance the AI's ability to maintain context across conversations and provide more informed responses.

+### Note: On the first run, Chroma will download a pre-trained sentence transformer model (approximately 80MB).
+This is a one-time download and is necessary for the memory management feature to function properly.
+Subsequent runs will use the cached model.

 ## Prerequisites

 - Python 3.9+